We earn commissions from brands listed on this site, which influences how listings are presented.

 Why it matters: APRs may adjust, but smarter card decisions matter more

-Most credit cards come with a variable APR that tracks the prime rate, which typically moves in line with Federal Reserve decisions.
+Most credit cards come with a variable APR that tracks the prime rate.
+To understand why, you need to know how APR works and how it connects to Federal Reserve decisions.
 With rates decreasing slightly, some cardholders may see a slight drop in their interest rate.
-For someone carrying a $5,000 balance at a 25 percent APR, even a 0.25 percent reduction could mean saving about $10 to $12 in interest each month.
+For someone carrying a $5,000 balance at a 25 percent APR, even a 0.25 percent reduction could mean saving about $10 to $12 in interest each month, but that assumes you're paying much more than the minimum payment.

 Pro tip: Don’t wait for your current card to adjust your APR.
 If you’re carrying a balance, the real savings come from switching to a 0 percent balance transfer offer, not from hoping your interest rate drops on its own.